How to access the Metabolic Profile Tool?¶

-compare the metabolic content of the selected bacterial genomes,
+compare the metabolic content of the selected microbial genomes,

 highlight common or specific metabolic pathways,

-This comparison is based on the computation of a ’pathway completion’ value, i.e the ratio between the number of reactions for pathway X in a given organism and the total number of reactions of pathway X defined in the MetaCyc or KEGG databases.
+This comparison is based on the computation of a pathway completion value, i.e for a given pathway and a given genome , the ratio between the number of reactions of predicted in , , and the total number of reactions of defined in the KEGG or MetaCyc databases, :

 How to use this tool?¶